Getting a Personal Loan While Self-EmployedRead on for knowledge on how to get a personal loan when you are your own boss.

 Different Kinds of Self-Employed Jobs

 There are many ways the “self-employed” find employment, and the type of work may have a bearing on whether a lender accepts a loan request.
-Here is what may go through a lender’s mind when they see a potential borrower’s job type:
+Lenders may offer loans to self-employed applicants working in:

 - Graphic design – it’s not unusual for there to be gaps between assignments in the world of graphic design, but a history of steady employment would dispel this fear